Today’s Wonder of the Day was inspired by adam. adam Wonders, “What made the highest jump ever?” Thanks for WONDERing

 In July 2003, the journal Nature introduced the froghopper as the world’s greatest leaper.
 The tiny bug — just two-tenths of an inch long — can leap 28 inches into the air.
 That’s like a human jumping over a 690-foot-tall building!

 However, most say that the flea — which is much smaller than the froghopper — can still claim the title of top jumper compared to its body size.
 Not impressed by the tiny flea?
 Then consider this: the flea can jump 220 times its own body length and 150 times its own body height.
-That’s like a human being jumping over 1,300 feet in distance over an 800-foot-high building!
+That's like a human being jumping more than 1,300 feet in distance over an 800-foot-high building!

 So how do human beings stack up to these other animal and insect jumpers?
 Compared to the flea, they fall way short.
 But the best human jumpers compete in the high jump at track and field competitions.
 Currently, the world record holder is Javier Sotomayor from Cuba.
 In 1993, he jumped an incredible (for humans!)
 8.03 feet!